-The Interoperability Test Event (including Optional Profiles) was completed over ten weeks.
-During the initial weeks, several rounds of debug testing focused on finding interoperability errors and correcting them.
+The Interoperability Test Event (including Optional Profiles) was completed over nine weeks.
+During the initial weeks, QA and debug testing focused on finding interoperability errors and correcting them.
 These testing weeks before the Final Certification test run are the most important as they ensure all interoperability issues are found and resolved.
 All test cases are repeated until no issues remain.
 The Certification run is then executed where no code changes are allowed during this last week of testing.

-During all weeks of testing, including the final week, unless otherwise noted, all products-withversion tested with each other in a full-matrix manner.
-During the Final Certification run, all products executed all required test cases in a full-matrix manner without error, demonstrating fullmatrix interoperability.
+During all weeks of testing, including the final week, unless otherwise noted, all products-with-version tested with each other in a full-matrix manner.
+During the Final Certification run, all products executed all required test cases in a full-matrix manner without error, demonstrating full-matrix interoperability.

-This final version of code as denoted by each product-with-version version listed in the Test Participants section of this Final Report are deemed Drummond CertifiedTM and are interoperable with each other (as a group) as they all sent and received each required test case successfully.
-Results were reported both through InSituTM, the Drummond test automation tool, and by the participants themselves as they demonstrated by automatically uploading the messages that they exchanged with each other.
-InSituTM further checked all exchanged payloads for CRC mismatches as a further verification that the received payload content was identical to the sent payload.
+This final version of code as denoted by each product-with-version version listed in the Test Participants section of this Final Report are deemed Drummond Certified[TM] and are interoperable with each other (as a group) as they all sent and received each required test case successfully.
+Results were reported both through InSitu[TM], the Drummond test automation tool, and by the participants themselves as they demonstrated by automatically uploading the messages that they exchanged with each other.
+InSitu[TM] further checked all exchanged payloads for CRC mismatches as a further verification that the received payload content was identical to the sent payload.

-No warranty of product interoperability is implied over and above the publishing of the results of the Test Event as completed by all vendors during the specified time period of testing.
+No warranty of product interoperability is implied over and above the publishing of the results of the Test Event as completed by all vendors during the specified period of testing.